-- He was named after then President of United States James Buchanan and nicknamed as ‘Buck’.
+- James Duke was named after the President of United States James Buchanan and nicknamed as ‘Buck’.

-- That stack of tobacco worked as the Aladdin’s lamp and Washington Duke sold that tobacco on a broken-down wagon pulled by mules.
+- That stack of tobacco worked as the Aladdin’s lamp and Washington Duke sold that tobacco on a broken-down waggon pulled by mules.

 - As the tobacco was of finest quality the demand increased and its production and distribution began on a large-scale.
 By 1872, the family was selling 125,000 pounds of tobacco annually.